google/fonts/ofl/breeserif/upstream_info.md

 Source modernized 2026-07: the FontForge `.sfd` sources were converted to Glyphs (`.glyphs`) and now build with the Google Fonts Rust pipeline (gftools-builder3 + fontc).
 The repository, commit and config are recorded in the `source { }` block of METADATA.pb and are not duplicated here.

+Sources rebuilt 2026-09: the 2026-07 conversion was back-fitted (post-conversion scripts copied values out of the shipped binary) and carried undocumented source edits.
+The upstream repository now carries an explicit commit series: the `.sfd` restored byte-identical from the repository's own history, each documented edit (version bump, metric or naming correction) as its own commit with its justification, then the conversion to `.glyphs`.
+METADATA.pb references the conversion commit `31562b2b04ee`; diffenator3 1.1.4 reports zero glyph, word and pixel differences against the shipped binaries on every style.

 ## Initial state

 The family shipped from a FontForge `.sfd` source (`src/BreeSerif-Regular-TTF.sfd`) with no gftools-builder configuration.
 The METADATA.pb source block pointed at the librefonts repository but carried no `config_yaml`, so the family could not be rebuilt with the current pipeline.